Whitefield and PSCs – an introduction to us and you

 - Different accountants take a differing stand on how forceful they should be with clients regarding IR35 compliance, ranging from almost ignoring it though to withdrawing if the client doesn’t take their advice – you will need to be assured your chosen accountant meets your own requirements in this regard.

 - Preferred accounting systems vary amongst accountants from using spreadsheets, using bought in systems (eg Xero, FreeAgent, Sage QuickBooks) or proprietary web portals / off-line systems.
 You’ll need to be assured the accountants way of working suits you.
 Its also worth asking about flexibility – must you use their systems – and portability of data if its a proprietary system.
-We guide our clients to a spreadsheet solution, but are equally happy to work with a clients own choice on packages like Xero, FreeAgent, Sage QuickBooks.
+We guide our clients to a spreadsheet solution or FreeAgent, but are equally happy to work with a clients own choice on packages like Xero, Sage, QuickBooks.

 Terms of Business